 Following the preliminary meeting at the rectory, first-time parents and godparents are required to attend a 1 hour baptismal preparation session.
 At The Church of St. Bernard, the preparation session is offered in both English and Spanish on the last Friday of every month in the Community Room, located in the main church building.
 The Spanish session meets from 7:00 pm – 8:00 pm and the English session from 8:00 pm – 9:00 pm.
 First time parents and godparents are required to attend this session prior to the scheduled day of Baptism.
 If the Godparents live a far distance away, they can attend the Baptism preparation session at their own parish and bring an attendance confirmation note from their pastor.

 The role of the godparents is to assist the parents in training their child in the practice of the Catholic faith throughout the youngster’s childhood and adolescence.
 A person who is not a practicing Catholic is not an appropriate choice for this role.
 According to Church Canon law, godparents must have celebrated their 16th birthday, be Roman Catholic, and have received the Sacraments of Baptism, First Holy Communion, and Confirmation.

-Godparents are required to bring to the Baptism preparation session a certificate or letter from their home parish stating their suitability for this responsibility.
+Godparents are required to bring to the the rectory a certificate or letter from their home parish stating their suitability for this responsibility.

 While a non-Catholic Christian cannot serve as a Godparent at the Baptism, he or she may serve as a Christian Witness.
 Before extending this invitation to the non-Catholic party, the parents are asked to speak with a priest here at St. Bernard’s to discuss the reasons for this choice.
 In such a circumstance, the God-parental reponsibility for the Christian education of the baptized child belongs to the sole Godparent who is a member of the Catholic Church.